-Abstract (word count=; limit=150)
+Abstract (word count=150; limit=150)

-The ability to interpret language rapidly as the signal unfolds in time is critical for developing language proficiency.
-Research on spoken language learning by young children has used eye movements during real-time sentence processing as a window into their emerging comprehension abilities (Fernald & Marchman, 2012).
-But, we know relatively little about how children learning visual languages develop proficiency in real-time visual language comprehension.
-In this study, we developed the first measures of young children’s real-time ASL comprehension abilities, investigating links between these skills, children’s age, vocabulary, and hearing status.
-Native ASL-learning children (16-53 mos, n=29, 16 deaf and 13 hearing) and fluent adult signers (n=19) participated in a task of real-time ASL comprehension.
-Children’s comprehension skills improved with age, moving toward the efficiency of adult signers. processing skills were correlated with vocabulary size, that the ability to establish reference in real-time is linked to language learning.
-Finally, we found that both deaf and hearing ASL learners showed qualitatively similar patterns of looking behavior, suggesting that visual language processing skills driven by experience witha visual language, and not by deafness.
+The ability to interpret language rapidly as the signal unfolds in time is critical for language development.
+But, we know little about how children learning visual languages develop proficiency in real-time language understanding.
+In this study, we created the first developmental measures of real-time American Sign Language (ASL) comprehension, investigating links between these skills, children’s age, vocabulary, and hearing status.
+Native ASL-learning children (16-53 mos, n=29, 16 deaf, 13 hearing) and fluent adult signers (n=19) completed a real-time ASL comprehension task.
+Children’s comprehension skills improved with age and were correlated with vocabulary size, showing meaningful links to language learning.
+Finally, we found similar patterns of results for deaf and hearing ASL learners, suggesting that ASL processing is driven by experience with a visual language, and not by deafness.
 These novel findings show striking parallels between the development of language comprehension in visual language learners and in children learning spoken languages.

-Keywords: Sign Language, Language Development, Comprehension
+Keywords: Sign Language, Language Development, Comprehension, Deaf